Skip to content

 by Jonk

-The entire town served as a showcase for these works.
-From the courtyard of the Hôtel de Ville to the discreet spaces of the historic center, via the Deleuze-Rochetin estate in Arpaillargues, the exhibits nestled in the ancient stones, opening up like so many chapters in a great visual novel.
-Walking from one site to the next was like leafing through a collective travel diary, nourished by views from near and far.
+The entire city served as a setting for these works.
+From the courtyard of the Town Hall to the discreet spaces of the historic center, including the Deleuze-Rochetin estate in Arpaillargues, the exhibitions nestled within the ancient stones, opening like chapters of a great visual novel.
+Walking from one place to another was like leafing through a collective travel diary, nourished by perspectives from here and elsewhere.

-Eric Androa Mindre Kolo 's work was one of the highlights of this year's edition.
-The Congolese artist, deeply affected by violence against women in his country, has chosen to express his indignation through a poetic and powerful body language.
-His approach is echoed in the Cibles series by photographer Paola Guigou, which documents the condition of women in the Democratic Republic of the Congo with delicacy and modesty.
-Together, they remind us that art can be a cry, but also a gesture of love, an act of silent reparation.
+Among the works that marked this edition, that of Eric Androa Mindre Kolo moves with its quiet strength.
+The Congolese artist, deeply touched by the violence against women in his country, chose to translate this indignation through a poetic and impactful body language.
+His approach finds an echo in the series Targets, created by photographer Paola Guigou, which delicately and modestly documents the condition of women in the Democratic Republic of Congo.
+Together, they remind us that art can be a cry, but also a gesture of love, an act of silent repair.

-At the other end of the emotional spectrum, but just as poignant, the work of Breton photographer Jean-Louis Mercier offers a luminous immersion in the life of a local gypsy community.
-His Des amis manouches series is the fruit of an encounter, and then of a deep attachment.
-He found a family at heart, an intense humanity, often ignored, sometimes scorned.
-His gaze on these familiar faces is charged with respect and emotion - a tribute to a nomadic, little-known culture, but also a declaration of friendship and admiration.
+At the other end of the emotional spectrum, yet equally poignant, the work of Breton photographer Jean-Louis Mercier offers a luminous immersion into the life of a Traveller community in his region.
+His series Des amis manouches is the result of an encounter, followed by a deep attachment.
+He found there a family of the heart, an intense humanity that is often ignored and sometimes despised.
+His perspective on these familiar faces is loaded with respect and emotion — a tribute to a nomadic and misunderstood culture, but also a declaration of friendship and admiration.

-And then there's Solange Tabary's almost suspended account, Jour de marché avec les Ouïghours à Kashgar, a rare testimony to a world that has been erased.
-What began as the travel diary of a curious traveler has become, in spite of herself, a precious archive.
-Her pictures tell the story of the daily life of a people now in peril, in a China where the gentle way of life no longer exists.
-These images are charged with silence and melancholy, as if we were contemplating a memory that does not belong to us, but which we would like to cherish in spite of everything.
+And then there is the almost suspended narrative by Solange Tabary, Market day with the Uyghurs in Kashgar, a rare testimony of a fading world.
+What began simply as the travelogue of a curious traveler has inadvertently become a precious archive.
+Her snapshots chronicle the daily life of a people now in peril, in a China where this gentle art of living no longer exists.
+These are images laden with silence and melancholy, as if contemplating a memory that does not belong to us, but one we would cherish nonetheless.

-It would be simplistic to see this biennial as just a succession of exhibitions.
-It's much more than that: it's a place for speaking, sharing and transmitting.
-Each image becomes a link between one view and another, a past and a future, an emotion and an awareness.
-As Dominique Nouzille, the festival's communications manager, rightly reminds us, this year's edition is a bet that photography can still touch, make people think and awaken.
+It would be reductive to view this biennial as a mere succession of exhibitions.
+It is much more: a place for dialogue, sharing, and transmission.
+Each image becomes a bridge between one perspective and another, a past and a future, an emotion and an awakening.
+As Dominique Nouzille, the festival's communications manager, rightly points out, this edition gambles that photography can still touch, make people reflect, and awaken.

-By taking the time to meet, reflect and organize a biennial event, Les Azimutés patiently weaves a sensitive fabric into the local cultural landscape.
-An artistic breath of fresh air, certainly, but also a gesture of trust towards the public: the belief that by taking the time to look, we can still feel.
+By taking the time—that of encounters, reflection, and a biennial organization—Les Azimutés patiently weaves a sensitive web in the local cultural landscape.
+An artistic breath of fresh air, certainly, but also a gesture of trust toward the public: believing that by taking the time to look, we can still feel.

-And perhaps that's the real power of this biennial: to remind us that images are sometimes worth more than a thousand words - because they don't just tell you, they make you feel.
-It shows not to convince, but to connect.
+And perhaps this is the true power of this biennial: reminding us that an image is sometimes worth a thousand words—because it doesn't just tell, it makes you feel.
+It doesn't show to convince, but to connect.
 It keeps alive what might otherwise have disappeared.
-And in the silence of a glance crossed in Uzès, between the warm stones of a town hall or the calm of a shady courtyard, we find ourselves remembering what we never experienced.
+And in the silence of a glance met in Uzès, between the warm stones of a town hall or the calm of a shaded courtyard, one finds oneself remembering what one has never experienced.

 by Jeanne Frank